-Is Getting Blood Drawn Safe?
+Is Getting Your Blood Drawn Safe?

 Have you gotten your blood drawn?
 I have!
 Actually, I have done it several times.
 I have even attempted to stick my own vein :D. That’s how comfortable I am with needles.